rynbrd/r51-ecu/docs/climate.md

 the A/C and AV Switch Assembly.
 This terminates at the BCM with connector M18, pin 9.

-The A/C Auto Amp provides 5v on this line.
-When this line is grounded the A/C Auto Amp sends an updated CAN frame to the IPDM to enable the heating elements.
+The BCM provides 5v on this line.
+When this line is grounded momentarily the BCM toggles the rear defrost.
+The BCM sends a CAN frame to the IPDM to enable or disable to heating elements.

 The A/C and AV Switch Assembly grounds this wire when the rear defrost button is toggled on.
 The line is allowed to float when toggled off.